 2. Set Time Boundaries with Remote Workers

-First things first discuss work schedules with each team member by respecting their time and show them that you care for their time.
-They, of course, may have much more freedom than regular in-office workers, but they should be expected to be reachable and online at certain times, be present at meeting times, but you should also consider their personal time and know when they log off.
-As some teammates may be working from different time zones, any notifications or chat message or emails can ruin someone’s sleep or disturb their family time.
+As some teammates may be working from different time zones, any notifications or chat messages or emails can ruin someone’s sleep or disturb their family time.
 So having a picture of your remote worker’s schedule will really help.
 Also, you don’t have to fully compile with the remote worker’s schedules if there are too many remote workers to keep up with or if there are other problems.
 Offer them work hours and meeting time which will work best for you, but considering their needs as well.

 3. Set Expectations Early and Clearly